England vs USA: How to watch, what channel, Lionesses details, team news, kick-off time, tickets

-England vs USA: How to watch, what channel, Lionesses tickets 2022, team news, kick-off time
+England vs United States TV details: How to watch, when are Lionesses playing, fixtures, team news, kick-off

-Sarina Wiegman’s European Champions will face Megan Rapinoe and World champions USA at a sold out Wembley on Friday.
-Here’s how you can watch the game live.
+Millie Bright and the European Champions face off against Megan Rapinoe and the World champions USA at a sold out Wembley tonight.
+Here’s everything you need to know ahead of the game.

-England Lionesses will return to the scene of their Euro 2022 glory when they walk out at Wembley this Friday for a sold out friendly game against world champions United States.
+England will return to the scene of their Euro 2022 glory when they walk out at Wembley tonight for a sold out friendly game against world champions United States.

-Following a historic summer, Sarina Wiegman’s side announced the glamour tie that will see the biggest names in women’s football, such as Megan Rapinoe, Beth Mead and Becky Sauerbrunn, battle it out at England’s national stadium.
+Following a historic summer, Sarina Wiegman’s side announced the glamour tie that will see the biggest names in women’s football, such as Megan Rapinoe, Beth Mead and Millie Bright, battle it out at England’s national stadium.

 The game will be seen as the ultimate test for Wiegman’s squad, with the USA ranked as FIFA’s number one side now for a number of years.